AshiqZaman/Computational-Finance/_posts/2020-05-20-Zivot-Andrews-Unit-Root-test.md

 ### Zivot-Andrews Test to analyze the presense of a unit root & structural break

+In the Zivot-Andrews tests,

+* The null hypothesis is that the series has a unit root with structural break(s) against the alternative hypothesis that they are stationary with break(s).

+ * Reject Null if t-value statistic is lower than tabulated critical value (left tailed test).

 **Read data from CSV file**

 ```{r}